mwyvr/rid/README.md

-`sid` base32 encoding utilizes a customized alphabet, popularized by [Crockford](http://www.crockford.com/base32.html), who replaced the more easily misread (by humans) i, o, l, and u with the more easily read w, x, y, z.
+`sid` base32 encoding utilizes a customized alphabet, popularized by [Crockford](http://www.crockford.com/base32.html), who replaced the more easily misread (by humans) i, o, l and u with the more easily read w, x, y and z.
-Additionally, `sid` encoding has digits moved to the tail of the character set to avoid having a leading zero for a great many years.
+Additionally, `sid` customized encoding has digits moved to the tail of the character set to avoid having a leading zero for a great many years.

 Each ID's 10-byte binary representation is comprised of a: